-(b) Outer Voltage Control Loop

-Figure 6: Closed loop Control of TPHGC
+(b) Outer Voltage Control Loop Figure 6.
+Closed Loop Control of TPHGC

 Figure 6(b) shows the outer voltage control with battery charging and discharging control loop.
 The battery charging and discharging is based on the load voltage.
 Thus, when the load voltage is high, the battery discharging operation is carried out by controlling the switch S_3 .
-On the other hand, when the load voltage is lower, the battery charging operation is carried out by controlling the switch S_2 which is clearly depicted in Figure 6(b).
+On the other hand, when the load voltage is lower, the battery charging operation is carried out by controlling the solution of the solution of the solution.

+the switch S_2 which is clearly depicted in Figure 6(b).